lrdodge/thecolincollective.github.io.2016/_activities/ambiguous-porn-dialogue.md

 ---
 title:  "Ambiguous Porn Dialogue"
-category: warmup
+type: warmup
-tags: wordplay
+focus: wordplay
+source: "Keith Curtis"
+date: 2015-08-18
 ---
 Each person comes up with a line from a children’s book which would work equally well as dialogue for pornography.

-Keith Curtis